hauptrolle/tp-commit-message/readme.md

 ![Screenshot](./screenshot-options.png)

 ## Installation
-- Clone this repository and run `yarn build`.
+- Clone this repository and run `yarn && yarn build`.
 - Navigate to chrome://extensions
 - Expand the Developer dropdown menu and click “Load Unpacked Extension”
 - Navigate to the local folder containing the extension’s code (`/build` directory) and click Ok